Natural family planning is a form of birth control that doesn't involve pills or devices. As a result, you don't have side effects.

 How It Works

-Usually, a woman releases an egg from her ovaries at about the same time each month.
+Usually, ever woman release an egg from their ovaries at about the same time each month.
 That’s called ovulation.
 The egg moves through the fallopian tubes toward the uterus.
 An unfertilized egg can live up to 24 hours.

 Most women are fertile for about 6 days each month -- 5 before ovulation and the day of ovulation.
 Natural family planning uses different methods to pinpoint those fertility days.